SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Tooltip/TooltipContentForConnector/README.md

 #Tooltip Content Sample

-This sample demonstrate how to set the tooltip content for the connectors.
+This sample demonstrates how to set the tooltip content for the connectors.

 ## Prerequisites